drfranknlee/udc-for-image-analytics/scenario1/index.md

-# Scenario 1: Initialize Catalog with Metadata
+# Scenario 1: Create Tags from AutoTag Policy, Custom-Tagging and Filtering

-The step-by-step instruction and results are captured with screenshots and can be downloaded as [PDF](rm/T101389-s1-v20210927.pdf) or [PPT](rm/T101389-s1-v20210927.pptx)
+The step-by-step instruction and results are captured with screenshots and can be downloaded as [PDF](rm/T101389-s1-v20210928.pdf) or [PPT](rm/T101389-s1-v20210928.pptx)